zamiul20/Basal-Library/Documentation/using_cod/cplusplus.md

 # Using the C++ files

-The Basal.cpp file in \array_syntax\ is under development, and may not work as intended
+The Basal.cpp file in /array_syntax/ is under development, and may not work as intended

 Constructor - `Basal()` - makes an object with default parameters, entered parameters from number to value or value to number